hongtaoh/c101/content/review/2020-01-30-review-3nd-week.md

 slug: 3rd-week
 categories: []
 tags: []
+show_toc: true
 ---

+# Note:

-## Reading For this week: [*McChesney: Policing the Unthinkable*](/files/2-week/McChesney.pdf).
+Reading For this week: [*McChesney: Policing the Unthinkable*](/files/2-week/McChesney.pdf).
 Read it carefully by yourself because questions in midterm and in final exam come from **both weekly lectures and reading assignments**.

 # Topic: Media owenership

-### Good source of information is important for people to elect for the President.
+Good source of information is important for people to elect for the President.

-### Media conglomerates is a result of deregulation of media business.
+Media conglomerates are a result of deregulation of media business.

 ## Possible negative influences of concentrated media ownership: